Supporting your transition into residential aged care

 Home Care Packages (HCP) are a government funded program that assists older people to continue living in the comfort of their own home, while giving them access to a variety of services to maintain their independence.
 It is for people who require more help than the Commonwealth Home Support Program (CHSP) can offer.
 Services under the HCP can include personal care, nursing, allied health, home modifications, transport, social support and assistance with household tasks.

-While Mater at Home don’t currently manage HCPs we can partner with other package providers to delivery clinical nursing and allied health services.
+While Mater at Home don’t currently manage HCPs we can partner with other package providers to deliver clinical nursing and allied health services.
 If you would like us to be involved in your care, or the care of a loved one, please speak to us to arrange an agreement with your provider.